 *.
-At the end of this movie a cop standing outside of Hamilton High, watching the carnage from prom night being removed, remarks “I don’t know what we got here.
+At the end of Hello Mary Lou: Prom Night II a cop standing outside of Hamilton High, observing the carnage from prom night being removed, remarks “I don’t know what we got here.
 Something strange.”
-It is a sentiment that I think most people watching would agree with.
+It is a sentiment that I think most people watching the movie would agree with.

 *.
-Hello Mary Lou is a hard film to categorize, not because it was thinking outside the genre box but just because it’s an unholy mess from beginning to end.
+This is a hard film to categorize, not because it was thinking outside the genre box but just because it’s an unholy mess from beginning to end.

 *.
 For starters, it has nothing to do with the first Prom Night.
 Absolutely nothing.
 They’re both set at a Hamilton High, but the first movie was shot outside Toronto and the second in Edmonton, so they’re not even the same school building.